 parsl.channels.base.Channel

-- class parsl.channels.base.Channel[source]
+class parsl.channels.base.Channel[source]

 For certain resources such as campus clusters or supercomputers at research laboratories, resource requirements may require authentication.
-For instance some resources may allow access to their job schedulers from only their login-nodes which require you to authenticate on through SSH, GSI-SSH and sometimes even require two factor authentication.
-Channels are simple abstractions that enable the ExecutionProvider component to talk to the resource managers of compute facilities.
-The simplest Channel, LocalChannel, simply executes commands locally on a shell, while the SshChannel authenticates you to remote systems.
+For instance some resources may allow access to their job schedulers from only their login-nodes which require you to authenticate through SSH, or require two factor authentication.

 Channels should ensure that each launched command runs in a new process group, so that providers (such as AdHocProvider and LocalProvider) which terminate long running commands using process groups can do so.